aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/merge/_index.md

 {{% /alert %}}

-## Merge Word documents.
-Merge DOCX, PDF, RTF into one with single request usage examples
+## Merge several Word, PDF documents to a single document usage examples

 Let's look at practical examples of using the web service.
 You can do this both with cURL and Postman utilities, and from your code in various programming languages: Python, Java, JavaScript, C#, PHP, C++, Go, Ruby, Swift, Dart.

-### How to merge Word documents.
-Merge DOCX, PDF, RTF into one with single request with cURL or Postman
+### How to merge several Word, PDF documents to a single document with cURL or Postman

 One of the easiest and fastest ways to call a REST API is to use cURL or Postman: